MarchandMD/TOP_assignments/ruby_programming/a_bit_of_computer_science/recursive_methods/additional_articles/learning_to_think_with_recursion_part_1.md

 But perhaps this is what the author is talking about....he's talking about the need to focus on, equally, or maybe more...the other part of the method...the recursive case.

 But I sitll want to focus on the base case for my discussion...because I've had a new thought about it in relation to the call stack.

+#### The base case should be thought about in terms of initiating a cascade of successful method calls, that leads to the output of the base of the recursive case call stack.

+Now, putting it like this...I think entirely differently about the base case..and what it's intended to do.